How to Aim Sparks Away With an Angle Grinder: Positioning for Safety

 Use Fire-Resistant Barriers

-Create a Clear Workspace to Minimize Hazards
+Create a Clear Workspace to Reduce Hazards

 clutter free grinding safety practices